Iqbolshoh/php-click-payment/README.md

 This repository contains a simple and efficient implementation for handling payments using the Click payment system.
 The project is designed for integration into web-based applications and includes essential files for configuration and operation.

-## Project Structure

-- **README.md**: Documentation file providing an overview of the project.
-- **complete.php**: Script to handle payment completion logic.
-- **config.php**: Configuration file for setting up essential parameters such as API credentials and payment settings.
-- **database.sql**: SQL file for setting up the database structure required for the project.
-- **index.php**: Main entry point for the application, typically serves the user interface.
-- **prepare.php**: Script to handle initial payment preparation logic.
-- **redirect_payment.php**: Script to manage payment redirection and responses.

 ## Interaction Description

 Interaction with the system is performed via the API interface on the provider’s server.
 The API interface must fully comply with the specifications outlined below.
 Payments created in the CLICK system are transmitted over HTTP (HTTPS) via POST requests.
 The supplier must provide CLICK URL addresses to the system for API communication.